 |PS 704 Introduction to Clinical Medicine||2 cr.|

 |PS 742 Clinical Practicum I||2 cr.|

 |3||PS 723 Disease and Therapy IV||4 cr.|

 |PS 743 Clinical Practicum II||2 cr.|

-Mastery of medical knowledge and development of clinical reasoning will be assessed using multiple choice examinations, journal club assignments and preceptor evaluations.
-Clinical competencies such as history taking, physical examination, oral presentation, professionalism and medical record writing will be assessed using preceptor and faculty observation.
+Mastery of medical knowledge and development of clinical reasoning are assessed using multiple choice examinations, journal club assignments, and preceptor evaluations.
+Clinical competencies such as history taking, physical examination, oral presentation, professionalism, and medical record writing are assessed using preceptor and faculty observation and written assignments.